dernori/books-vue-demo/README.md

 # books-vue-demo
 Demo project for Spring Boot and Vue.js

-(Thymeleaf, Bootstrap, DataTables, axios are also used)
+(Thymeleaf, Bootstrap, DataTables, axios, Vuelidate are also used)

 ## how to run
 This is a Maven project.
 You can run it by clean install.